 Unlike multi-level marketing business opportunities, which allow people to sell products in addition to recruiting others to join their team, envelope stuffing scams offer nothing like this.
 The only way to make money is to recruit others for the same scam, making this job completely illegitimate.
 Yes, some jobs do allow you to recruit others and earn commissions, but this shouldn’t be the only way to make money.

-It’s safe to say that work-from-home envelope stuffing, packaging, and assembly jobs are all illegitimate opportunities and not worth your time.
+It’s safe to say that work from home packing jobs are not legitimate opportunities and not worth your time.

 But what if you’re still looking for similar ways to make money from home?